Is wedding photography your day job? And what is your experience?

 Do you mind if guests take photos during the wedding?

 As long as guests are not getting in my way and stopping me doing my job, I don’t have a problem with guests taking photos on your wedding day.
 I work under the understanding that your guests respect your decision and substantial investment in a professional wedding photographer to let me do the job I have been hired to do.
 My goal is to make sure you and your guests have an amazing day and that I deliver the best photos so you can remember your special day.
 If I have trouble moving around people because they are trying to get their photos, it stops me being able to do my job and deliver the standard you would expect.
-I’ve been told many times at weddings that I’m really patient, I always believe in being polite and friendly, but I’m not afraid to jump in to ask people to step aside if needed to get the photos I need.
+I’ve been told many times at weddings that I’m really patient, I always believe in being polite and friendly, but I’m not afraid to jump in to ask people to step aside if needed to get the photos my couples expect.
 Don’t worry about me being a pushover, Im not, too many years as a wedding photographer has taught me to speak up because I have a responsibility to my clients.

 Do I receive digital files?